thephpleague/uri/docs/5.0/components/hierarchical-path.md

 A path can be represented as an array of its internal segments.
 Through the use of the `HierarchicalPath::getSegments` method the class returns the object array representations.

 <p class="message-info">A path ending with a slash will have an empty string as the last member of its array representation.</p>

-<p class="message-warning">Once in array representation you can not distinguish a relative from a absolute path</p>

 ~~~php
 <?php